shield02/AirBnB_clone/web_static/README.md

 * 6-index - static HTML page that displays a header, footer and a filters box with dropdown
 * 7-index - static HTML page that displays a header, footer, a filters box with dropdown and results
 * 8-index - static HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search
+* 100-index - static HTML page that displays a header, footer, a filters box with dropdown and results